-The research in our group at the Department of Physics of the Technical University of Munich (TUM) focuses on condensed matter theory and clusters around a variety of questions on non-equilibrium quantum dynamics in ultracold quantum gases, correlated quantum materials, and interacting light-matter systems.
+The research in our group at the Department of Physics of the Technical University of Munich (TUM) focuses on condensed matter theory and clusters around a variety of questions on non-equilibrium quantum dynamics in ultracold quantum gases, trapped ions, superconducting qubits, and correlated quantum materials.
 Interactions and correlations in such systems often manifest in striking and novel properties which emerge from the collective behavior of the quantum particles.
 Our group develops both analytical and numerical techniques to elucidate the effects of strong interactions.
 An important factor of our research is also its immediate relevance for experiments, which leads to a close collaboration with various experimental groups.

 Correlated quantum systems out of equilibrium